pytorch/ort/Readme.md

 ONNX Runtime for PyTorch accelerates PyTorch model inference using ONNX Runtime.

 It is available via the torch-ort-inference python package.
-This preview package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel CPUs and integrated GPUs.
+This preview package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel® CPUs, Intel® integrated GPUs, and Intel® Movidius™ Vision Processing Units - referred to as VPU.

 This repository contains the source code for the package, as well as instructions for running the package.